-Animating photos are multiple steps, but easy steps!
+Animating photos in Photoshop requires multiple steps, but easy steps!
 So stay with me as we follow the steps, I will make them as clear and easy as possible.

 I have over five years of Adobe Photoshop experience and am Adobe Photoshop certified.
-In this article, I’ll teach you how to animate your photos in Photoshop.
+In this article, I’ll teach you how to animate in Photoshop.

 Table of Contents

 - Animating your photos can be an appealing way to get your audience’s attention.